liweinan/axum-playground/README.md

 ### Database Schema

-The project uses a PostgreSQL database with the following schema:
+The project uses PostgreSQL 15 with the following schema:

 ```sql
 CREATE TABLE users (